Brief Biography of Myles Munroe

 Dr. Munroe and his late wife Ruth Ann Munroe had two children, Charisa Munroe and Chairo Myles Jr., and he stressed that his family was his most important responsibility and that his marriage was his most precious trust.

-Contrary to widespread news, Dr Myles Munroe daughter, Charisa did not die in the plane crash with their parents.
+Contrary to widespread news, Dr. Myles Munroe’s daughter, Charisa did not die in the plane crash with their parents.
 Both Charisa and Myles Munroe Jr. are alive and continuing with the legacy of their parents.
 Myles Munroe Jr and Charisa Munroe are both married.

-To keep touch with their activities, these are the links to their social media handles:
+To keep in touch with their activities, these are the links to their social media handles

 Myles Munroe’s Net worth

-Most of Dr Myles Munroe’s wealth came from his speaking engagements as he was invited to numerous countries by big corporations and governments for leadership training.
-He was also an adviser to many presidents, political leaders and business magnates.
-The other source of his wealth was through his books.
+Most of Dr. Myles Munroe’s wealth came from his speaking engagements as he was invited to numerous countries by big corporations and governments for leadership training.
+He was also an adviser to many presidents, political leaders, and business magnates.
+The other source of his wealth was his books.

 Myles Munroe’s Books

-Dr Myles Munroe wrote and published over 54 books in his lifetime.
+Dr. Myles Munroe wrote and published over 54 books in his lifetime.
 This included books on leadership, purpose, the Kingdom, relationships, and spirituality.
-He also wrote for several Bible commentaries, devotionals and study guides.
+He also wrote several Bible commentaries, devotionals, and study guides.

-His books are his biggest legacies today as many of them are still best sellers till date.
-Some of his books have been translated to Spanish.
+His books are his biggest legacies today as many of them are still best sellers to date.
+Some of his books have been translated into Spanish.